Interstate Compact on the Placement of Children (ICPC)

 • Employed for at least 80 hours per month, or

-• Incapable of doing any of the activities described in subparagraphs (1) to (4), inclusive, due to a medical condition, and that incapability is supported by regularly updated information in the case plan of the nonminor
+• Incapable of doing any of the activities described in subparagraphs (1) to (4), inclusive, due to a medical condition, and that incapability is supported by regularly updated information in the case plan of the nonminor.

-If the other state agrees to provide courtesy supervision to an NMD residing out-of-state, the CSW should request documentation of those visits.
-Some states will not accept an ICPC request or provide either services or supervision to a dependent in foster care beyond age eighteen (18).
 In the event that a state will not continue or accept a new ICPC request, ICPC may not be used as the vehicle to provide supervision of and/or services to the NMD.
 In addition to an ICPC, the two other options to ensure provision of services and supervision include:

-• The Department may contract with a local child welfare agency or
+• The Department may contract with a local child welfare agency; or

 • If services cannot be procured through a local child welfare agency, the CSW or designee, will visit the NMD monthly and provide services within the parameters of local laws of the receiving state, and in consultation with County Counsel.